Hodge polynomials of some moduli spaces of Coherent Systems: Hodge--Poincar e polynomials

 \begin{parrafo} \textnormal{Suppose now that $G$ is connected.
 The relationship between cohomology and equivariant cohomology is accounted for by a Leray spectral sequence for the fibration whose fiber is $X$.
 The $E_2$-term of this spectral sequence is given by $E_2^{p,q}=H^p(X)\otimes H^q(BG)$ which abuts to $H^{p+q}_G(X)$.
 This spectral sequence preserves Hodge structures.}

-\textnormal{If $X$ is a nonsingular projective variety that is acted on linearly by a connected complex reductive group $G$, one has that the fibration (\ref{FEC}) is cohomologically trivial over $\mathbb{Q}$ (see \cite{K1} Theorem 5.8).
-Then This isomorphism is actually an isomorphism of mixed Hodge structures (\cite{D4} 8.2.10).
-In order for fibration (\ref{FEC}) to be cohomologically trivial it is not necessary to have so strong a condition for our variety $X$.
-For instance, if the variety $X$ has cohomology groups of $(p,p)$ type only, one can easily check that the Leray spectral sequence in this case implies that $\oplus_{p+q=m} E_2^{p,q}=H^{m}_G(X)$.
-This is the case of varieties such as complex affine spaces or those that admit a decomposition as a union of cells.
-An example of the latter is the Grassmannian.}
+\textnormal{If $X$ is a nonsingular projective variety that is acted on linearly by a connected complex reductive group $G$, one has that the fibration (\ref{FEC}) is cohomologically trivial over $\mathbb{Q}$ (see \cite{K1} Proposition 5.8).
+Then This isomorphism is actually an isomorphism of mixed Hodge structures (\cite{D4} Proposition 8.2.10).}

 \textnormal{We have another fibration, that is with fiber $EG$.
 When $G$ acts freely on $X$, that is the stabilizer of every point is trivial, then it induces the isomorphism Hence, if $X$ is finite-dimensional and $G$ acts freely on it, ${HP}_G(X)(u,v)$ is a polynomial.}\end{parrafo}